 - Avoid driving and doing other tasks or actions that call for you to be alert until you see how selegiline transdermal system affects you.

 - To lower the chance of feeling dizzy or passing out, rise slowly if you have been sitting or lying down.
 Be careful going up and down stairs.

 - Do not stop taking selegiline transdermal system all of a sudden without calling your doctor.
 You may have a greater risk of side effects.
 If you need to stop selegiline transdermal system, you will want to slowly stop it as ordered by your doctor.

 - Check blood pressure and heart rate as the doctor has told you.
 Talk with the doctor.

-- Some foods and drinks like cheese and red wine may cause very bad and sometimes deadly effects, such as sudden high blood pressure.
-Talk with your doctor about your risk for these effects.
+- Some foods and drinks, like cheese and red wine, may cause sudden, severe high blood pressure when you are taking selegiline transdermal system.
+This effect can be deadly.
+Talk with your doctor about your risk for this effect.
 Get a list of foods and drinks to avoid.
-Avoid these foods and drinks for at least 2 weeks after selegiline transdermal system is stopped.
+Avoid these foods and drinks for as long as your doctor has told you after selegiline transdermal system is stopped.

 - The chance of a type of skin cancer called melanoma may be raised in people with Parkinson's disease.
 It is not known if selegiline transdermal system may also raise the chance.
 Have skin exams while you take selegiline transdermal system.
 Talk with your doctor.

 - Avoid drinking alcohol while taking selegiline transdermal system.